AxtMueller/Windows-Kernel-Explorer/README.md

 ### Current Version: 20190128
 Bug fix: symbol related features in memory editor dialog.
 Bug fix: prompt the status of process and thread in the context menu.
-New feature: disable CreateProcess / CreateThread / LoadImage callbacks, registry callbacks, process / thread object callbacks, file system filters.
+New feature: disable CreateProcess / CreateThread / LoadImage / Registry / Process and Thread object callbacks, file system filters.
 New feature: support drag file to input box dialog (do not need to type input when you need to fill the file path).
 New feature: highlight hidden drivers and processes.
 New feature: output all object names to a file.